prmr/SoftwareDesign/modules/Module-05.md

 * Any new object created within the method;
 * (If need be) globally available objects.

-So, to respect this guideline is becomes necessary to provide additional services in classes that occupy an intermediate position in a delegation chain so that the clients do not need to manipulate the internal objects encapsulated by these objects.
+So, to respect this guideline it becomes necessary to provide additional services in classes that occupy an intermediate position in a delegation chain so that the clients do not need to manipulate the internal objects encapsulated by these objects.
 The solution in our example would be:

 ![](figures/m05-demeter3.png)